 The London Bridge was purchased in 1964 by Robert P. McCulloch, Sr. for $2.46 million, then dismantled and shipped by boat from England to the U.S. It was rebuilt on a peninsula on Lake Havasu in 1971 for an additional $5.1 million.
 A channel was excavated under the bridge and a replica English Village was built next to it.
 The opening of the London Bridge in October 1971 brought the world’s largest antique to the area, a world famous attraction that continues to draw tens of thousands of sightseers to Lake Havasu City.

-Lake Havasu offers some of the best cruising in the southwestern U.S., centrally located along 60 continuous miles of lake and river waterways from where the Colorado River meets Parker Dam all the way to Needles, Calif.
+Lake Havasu offers some of the best cruising in the southwestern U.S., centrally located along 60 continuous miles of lake and river waterways that start from where the Colorado River meets Parker Dam all the way through Needles, Calif. to Laughlin, Nev.
 More than 400 miles of stunning coastline offer exceptional watersports, including fishing, skiing, kayaking and house boating, or you can explore the lake from the beautiful beaches, campsites and hiking trails.
-The lake is ideal for large and small-mouth bass and striper fishing, and hosts many boating events per year, including Desert Storm, POPRA Grand Prix, sailboat racing, cruising events and spring break celebrations.
+The lake is ideal for large and small-mouth bass and striper fishing as Lake Havasu is rated one of the top 100 best bass fishing lakes in America.

 Lake Havasu City and the surrounding area are part of the northern and western limits of the Sonoran Desert, and feature outstanding biodiversity.
 For those interested in geological phenomena, within a ten-mile radius of Lake Havasu City, specimens such as volcanic rock, geodes, jasper, obsidian, turquoise, and agate can be uncovered.